Top 15 ABM Software Platforms to Accelerate Pipeline in 2026

 Account Management and Expansion

 ABM isn't just for acquiring new logos.
-Account managers use ABM software to identify cross-sell and upsell opportunities within their existing customer base.
-By tracking engagement and intent signals from current customers, they can proactively reach out when an account shows interest in additional products.
+Account managers use ABM software solutions to identify cross-sell and upsell opportunities within their existing customer base.
+By tracking engagement and intent signals from current customers, they can proactively reach out when an account shows interest in additional products before that interest surfaces in a competitor conversation.

 • Monitoring existing accounts for expansion signals and new buying committee members